Hardiness zones

 Soil: Well drained

-Watering: Somewhat drought tolerant, some watering during the summer is needed if sotol is planted in the lower desert urban landscapes, otherwise none.
+Watering: Somewhat drought tolerant, some watering during the summer is needed if Mexican grass tree is planted in the lower desert urban landscapes, otherwise none.
 It's best to irrigate sparingly if at all during the winter.
-In the lower desert, sotol will typically show significant leaf marginal tip necrosis.
+In the lower desert, it will typically show significant leaf tip necrosis.

-Additional comments: Mexican grass tree is a beautiful and noble plant for Phoenix landscapes.
-Like its counterpart D. wheeleri, Mexican grass tree is often misused by landscape designers in the Phoenix area, arranged in tight groupings without sufficient space for them to grow and spread naturally to full maturity.
-The specific epithet for this plant in reference books has gone back and forth between D. longissimum and D. quadrangulatum.
+Additional comments: Mexican grass tree is a large, beautiful and noble plant for Phoenix landscapes.
+Like its counterpart Dasylirion wheeleri, Mexican grass tree is often misused by landscape designers in the Phoenix area, arranged in tight groupings without sufficient space for them to grow and spread naturally to full size.